 There is no need to eat “perfectly” to have a balanced, healthy diet (for kids AND adults).
 There is room for some “fun” food in a nutritious diet, and your children may actually have trouble meeting their needs if you strictly limit their food choices.
 Remember that kids are great at naturally regulating their eating to their hunger and fullness cues, and won’t usually overeat unless they feel deprived or denied certain foods.
 If you make certain foods “off limits”, your child may over-indulge whenever they can since it feels like it is the “last time” they’ll be able to eat it.
 Avoid labeling foods as “good” or “bad”.

 Avoid talking about weight or diets in front of your children.
 Talk positively about your body and your child’s, and focus on all the things their body can do, rather than emphasizing weight.
 Encourage your children to eat according to their hunger cues and to eat foods that they enjoy and really love.
 Get them involved in picking out new foods and recipes and helping in the kitchen – this can encourage them to try new foods and can make meals more positive.

 How does your child athlete fuel up to play?
-Share in the comments or on Twitter at @luvoinc.
-Be sure to unlock a coupon to use on your next Luvo purchase and download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.
+Share in the comments and be sure to download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.